 Young Hurler of the Year – Fiontan Bradley (Cushendall)

-In the wake of the shock sending off of captain Neil McManus, the Glens club relied on youth in the form of their very own 18-year-old Fintan Bradley who took the reigns after a great year in his age group.
+In the wake of the shock sending off of captain Neil McManus, the Glens club relied on youth in the form of their very own 18-year-old Fintan Bradley who stepped up after a great year in his age group.

-Despite St John's prevailing, Bradley stole the show with his tremendous attacking threat and keeping his side within a whisker of reaching the Championship final putting up a personal tally of ten points in his first season at Senior level.
-Truly only the beginning of a no doubt star-studded career.
+Despite St John's prevailing, Bradley stole the show with his tremendous attacking threat, keeping his side within a whisker of reaching the Championship final.
+It's no doubt just the beginning of a glittering career.

 St John's star Shea Shannon was named in the Team of the Year